Muhammad Shah: Loss of Deccan subahs

 On 21 February 1722, Muhammad Shah appointed Asaf Jah I as Grand Vizier.
 He advised Muhammad Shah to be "as cautious as Akbar and as brave as Aurangzeb".
 Asaf Jah used his influence with the emperor to fulfil his territorial ambitions in the Deccan.
-He lost the emperor's confidence when he appointed Hamid Khan, a relative to Saadullah Khan and his maternal uncle, to administer Gujarat after having sending him on the pretext of restoring order to the province.
+He lost the emperor's confidence when he appointed Hamid Khan, a relative to Saadullah Khan and his maternal uncle, to administer Gujarat after sending him on the pretext of restoring order to the province.
 Realising his loss of influence and trust from the emperor, Asaf Jah resigned as Grand Vizier and returned to the Deccan.

 Asaf Jah I appointed Commander Ewaz Khan as the master of the garrison at Aurangabad, and much of his logistical duties were carried out by Inayatullah Kashmiri.
 In 1723 he set out on an expedition to the Deccan, where he fought Mubariz Khan, the Mughal Subahdar of the Deccan, who had kept the ravaging Maratha Empire at bay.
 Mubariz Khan was a former ally of the Barha Sayyids, who was appointed by Muhammad Shah to kill Asaf Jah I. Taking advantage of Mubariz Khan's conventional weaknesses, Asaf Jah I defeated and eliminated his opponent during the Battle of Shakar Kheda.
 Asaf Jah I then established the Hyderabad State and appointed himself the Nizam of Hyderabad in 1725.

 The Mughal-Maratha Wars (1728–1763) would cause irreparable devastation to six Deccan subahs–Khandesh, Bijapur, Berar, Aurangabad, Hyderabad and Bidar.
 Asaf Jah would tell the Marathas to invade Malwa and the northern territories of the Mughal Empire to protect his newfound independence.
 The Nizam described the Maratha army to be an instrument to be wielded to his own advantage in the Maasir-i Nizami:

 "I consider all this army (Marathas) as my own and I will get my work done through them.
 It is necessary to take our hands off Malwa.
 God willing, I will enter into an understanding with them and entrust the Mulukgiri (raiding) on that side of the Narmada to them."

 The ears of Muhammad Shah were possessed by the Amir-ul-Umara, Khan-i Dauran.
 Muhammad Shah appointed Qamar-ud-Din Khan as Grand Wazir to succeed Asaf Jah.
 However, he was quickly dismissed in favour of Roshan-ud-Daulah Turrah Baz Khan, a native of Panipat, who was appointed the Grand Wazir, in order to reduce the influence of the Turani family.

 Despite the loss of the Deccan subahs in 1724, the Nawab of Awadh Saadat Ali Khan and the Mughal subahdar Dilawar Khan (r.
 1726–1756) remained loyal to the emperor and established a well-protected bastion on the Malabar Coast.